nice-devone/nice-cxone-mobile-sdk-ios/docs/cs-rich-content-messages.md

 # Case Study: Rich Content Messages

 In addition to sending/receiving classic text messages or attachments that can have their own visual form, such as audio as a cell with an audio player, the SDK supports content-rich messages.
-It allows both the legacy plugin message approach and the new TORM (truly omnichannel rich messaging) approach.
-TORM already includes some types that are still found in plugins.
-The reason for this is backwards compatibility, to avoid forcing customers to switch to the newer approach if they are not ready for the change.

-## Plugins

-- Gallery
-- Menu
-- Text and Buttons
-- Quick Replies
-- Satisfaction Survey
-- Custom

-- Sub Elements
-  - Text
-  - Button
-  - File
-  - Title

-The plugin message type can only contain sub-elements from the list above, i.e., text, button, file, or title.
+It allows TORM (truly omnichannel rich messaging) approach.

-## TORM
+## Types

 - Rich Link
 - Quick Replies